UoA-eResearch/mytardis_ingestion_rocrate/README.md

 ```bash
 ro_crate_builder abi -i /root_of_abi_directory
 ```
-The root directory must contain a tree of directories with apropriate `project.json`, `experiment.json` and `dataset.json` files.
+The root directory must contain a tree of directories with appropriate `project.json`, `experiment.json` and `dataset.json` files.
 This will generate an RO-Crate for every dataset found and package each as a bagit (so that all files are moved into a `data/` directory)

 to generate a Print Lab RO-Crate run